VP Marty Grund wants to say THANK YOU to all the donors, especially the ICC's channel 97 community, and call them TO ACTION once again:

 And now we need your help again:

-We need to gather donations again to get them all to Super Nationals in Nashville on May 10th, less than 2 weeks away!
+We need to gather donations again to get them all to K-12 in Orlando., December 8th - 10th!

 Check out the links about the successes YOU folks made possible!